Vacation at Lake Bled in Slovenia

 Bled Slovenia is too small for a shopping mile.
 There are a few shops.
 However, you will look in vain for boutiques and a shopping mile.
 In the souvenir shops you will find handicrafts from Slovenia.
 These are, for example, bobbin lace, crystal glass from Rogaška, wood carvings, pottery and wines and brandies from Slovenia.

-How to get to the island of Bled?
+How do you get to the island?

 From the lake shore, the pletna boats, which are typical for Bled, take their passengers across the lake to the island of Blejski Otok.